LONDON (Reuters) - Welcome to the airport terminal of the future.

 “The boarding process itself is not necessarily a major hassle for passengers; rather any frustration seems to come from the issue of trying to find all-important luggage space in the overhead bins.”

 The benefits of new technology are certainly being enjoyed by the aviation industry.
-IATA’s “Simplifying the Business” program is, it has said, saving around $5.5 billion a year from the switch to e-ticketing, bar-coded boarding passes and self-service kiosks.
+IATA’s “Simplifying the Business” programme is, it has said, saving around $5.5 billion a year from the switch to e-ticketing, bar-coded boarding passes and self-service kiosks.

 Editing by Paul Casciato